davedittrich/python_secrets/CONTRIBUTING.rst

 If you are proposing a feature:

 * Explain in detail how it would work.
-* Keep the scope as narrow as possible, to make it easier to implement.
+* Keep the scope as narrow as possible, to make it easier to implement the feature.
-* Remember that this is a volunteer-driven project, and that contributions (i.e., pull requests) are welcome. :)
+* Remember that this is a volunteer-driven project, and that contributions (i.e., pull requests) *are always welcome*. ;)

 Get Started!
 ------------